reshamas/reshamas.github.io/_posts/2018-02-26-first-data-science-job.md

 Networking is critical.
 A definition of networking is:
 >*interact with other people to exchange information and develop contacts, especially to further one's career.*

 But it's so much more complicated than that.
-[Emily Robinson](https://twitter.com/robinson_es) has written a couple of insightful blogs on what networking really is, and how to do it effectively:
+[Emily Robinson](https://twitter.com/robinson_es) has written a couple of insightful blogs on what networking really is, and how to do it both effectively and respectfully:
 - [Building Your Data Science Network: Finding Community](https://robinsones.github.io/Building-Your-Data-Science-Network-Finding-Community/)
   - meetups
   - twitter